 Socialization plays a significant role in how much noise your dog can handle.
 So, managing your dog’s fear starts with preparing them for the sounds they might encounter in daily life.
 Of course, this may be harder for older dogs.

 Working With a Puppy

-The best time to train your pup and expose them to new and different experiences is around the age of 7 weeks to 4 months.
-If you buy your pup from a reputable breeder, you may find that the process started earlier than 7 weeks (7).
+The best time to train your pup and expose them to new and different experiences is around the age of seven weeks to four months.
+If you buy your pup from a reputable breeder, you may find that the process started earlier than seven weeks (7).

 If your vacuum cleaner has suction settings, start by adjusting it to the lowest setting.
 Turn it on for a couple of seconds at a time in the presence of your pup.
 Watch their reaction and praise them for staying calm.

 Gradually increase the time and up the suction settings.
-Also, always remember to offer them a treat for staying calm.
-By giving the pup a specific treat, they will associate it with good behavior.
+Always offer them a special treat for staying calm to reinforce the good behavior.

 Desensitizing an Older Dog

-You do this by exposing them to a weaker version of the thing they fear.
-But you do so in a non-threatening way.
+Start by exposing them to a weaker version of the thing they fear in a non-threatening way.
 Over time, the dog may get used to the weakened version of the feared sound.

-You then gradually increase its intensity until you reach the normal sound exposure (8).
+Gradually increase the vacuum’s intensity until you reach the normal sound exposure (8).
 Here are some ways to desensitize your dog to vacuums: